AxisCommunications/modbus-acap/README.md

 > [!IMPORTANT]
 > The default Modbus/TCP port 502 requires running as a privileged user.
-> In order to run as a non-privileged user, this ACAP only allows ports in
+> In order to run as a non-privileged user, this ACAP application only allows
-> the non-privileged range 1024–65535.
+> ports in the non-privileged range 1024–65535.

 ## License